 Have you ever looked at your bank statement and realized that you earned a whopping one dollar in interest from your bank?
 Or are you charged ATM fees, overdraft fees, or fees for not having $500 in your checking account?
-These fees might be a sign that it's time to reevaluate who you bank with.
+These fees might signal that it's time to reevaluate who you bank with.

 I switched my banking institution when I realized that I was receiving minimal benefits from the funds in my savings account.
-As a result, I took steps to research other banks and the savings account benefits.
+As a result, I researched other banks and the savings account benefits.
 Investigating multiple banks allowed me to compare the pluses and minuses of each institution's offerings.
 Typically, the bank is not giving you money, but you give the bank your money to hold, protect, and ultimately increase it.

 Reasons People Look for New Banks